 As more and more people again seek and require testing, our regional testing capacity has become increasingly strained.

 At the moment, Amherst Pediatrics recommends the following options for COVID-19 testing:

 Anyone with possible symptoms of COVID-19 will need to be tested either offsite (see below) or in our outdoor facility at Amherst Pediatrics.
 Our capacity to test symptomatic patients at Amherst Pediatrics is very limited, and will be determined by our clincal team.
 COVID-19 symptoms include:

-Asymptomatic testing - An increasing number of individuals are seeking or requiring testing in order to begin school, to work, to see relatives, or to travel.
-Amherst Pediatrics has a limited on-site capability to perform coronavirus nasal swab testing.
-Please call well in advance to schedule a testing appointment.
-If we are unabke to provide on-site testing for your particular needs, we will arrange for off-site testing (see below).
+An increasing number of individuals are seeking or requiring testing in order to attend school, to work, to see relatives, or to travel.
+Amherst Pediatrics has very limited on-site capability to perform coronavirus nasal swab testing.
+We are therefore recommending the following off-site testing options for our patients:

 Off-site testing locations

 UMass State Testing Facility - Mullins Center

 The State of Massachusetts offers free community testing on the UMass campus.
 Please follow this link for complete details and information: